toptal/granite/docs/tutorial.md

 ```

 The next step is to change `ApplicationController` to setup context
-view and allow granite to inherit behavior from it.
+view and allow Granite to inherit behavior from it.

 `app/controllers/application_controller`
 ```ruby
 class ApplicationController < ActionController::Base
   protect_from_forgery with: :exception

   around_action :setup_granite_view_context
   before_action { view_context }

   protected

   def setup_granite_view_context(&block)
     Granite.with_view_context(view_context, &block)
   end
 end
 ```

-## Inline projector
+### Inline projector

 The current `rent` and `returned_at` methods have a very similar structure.